theblobinthesky/OpenSock/dataloader/README.md

 TODO (important improvements for production use):
 - Add support for compressed files in the dataloader
 - Cleanup all data options
-- Write high-perf test suite
+- Fix last races and improve test suite
+- Support WebDataset
-- Add Github Pipeline with tests
+- Dataset refactor with probing/autodiscovery

 Fixed:
 - Fix all sensible clang-tidy warnings